Why Google Is Training 130,000 Electricians

 The new AI hubs aren’t in Silicon Valley.

 But many of these towns don’t have the workforce (or infrastructure!!) to keep up.
-Training electricians in these regions means:
+Training electricians in these regions means local jobs that don’t outsource, new economies in post-industrial towns, and that AI that doesn’t just live in elite enclaves.

 Infrastructure as Economic Stimulus

-When Google invests in trade schools, unions, and certifications, it sparks:
+When Google invests in trade schools, unions, and certifications, it sparks home buying, local business growth, and some serious long-term economic stability.

-Now, the tech world is finally listening.
+Now, the tech world is finally listening (because they don’t have a choice anymore).
 And as apprenticeships return to the spotlight, electricians might become the most important tech workers of the decade.

-This shift could redefine intelligence, and give trades the cultural status they deserve.
+This shift could start to redefine intelligence, and give trades the cultural status they deserve.
+It’s long overdue in my opinion.

 What This Means for Tech Culture